Skip to content Skip to footer

 Looking for Solutions to Manage Diabetes?

-Type 2 Diabetes is one of the most common problem faced by the US population.
-Approximately 37 million Americans have diabetes (which equates to every 10th individual) and 90 to 95% of these were Type 2 diabetics.
+Type 2 diabetes is one of the most common problems faced by the US population.
+Approximately 38 million Americans have diabetes (which equates to every 10th individual) and 90 to 95% of these are type 2 diabetics.
 With such a high prevalence, this common condition can put a huge burden on the healthcare system and affect the masses.
-Not only this, but it also raises the risk of multiple health issues like myocardial infarction and stroke.
+It also raises the risk of multiple health issues like myocardial infarction and stroke.

-If you or someone you know has Type 2 Diabetes and is looking to manage their blood sugar, Revival Research Institute is conducting paid Clinical Trials for Type 2 Diabetes.
+If you or someone you know has type 2 diabetes and is looking to manage their blood glucose levels, Revival Research Institute is conducting Type 2 Diabetes Clinical Trials.

-*Participation in the type 2 diabetes clinical trials is free of cost.
-To learn more or to enroll, fill out the form and someone from the research team will contact you to discuss if you may be eligible to participate in the study.
+*Participation in Type 2 Diabetes Clinical Trials is free of cost.
+To learn more or to enroll, fill out the form below and someone from the research team will contact you to discuss if you may be eligible to participate in the study.

 About The Type 2 Diabetes Clinical Trials

-Some individuals may find it hard to manage their blood glucose with conventional medicine even with a healthy lifestyle.
-We’re conducting a clinical trial for diabetics with a goal to test the safety and efficacy of an oral study drug on glycemic control, and safety profile in normal or overweight individuals.
+Some individuals may find it hard to manage their blood glucose with conventional medicine, even with a healthy lifestyle.
+We are conducting a clinical trial for diabetics with a goal to test the safety and efficacy of a study drug.

-If you are eligible for the type 2 diabetes clinical trials and decide to participate, you may be asked by the study team to attend scheduled visits which may include physical examinations, blood draws, and questionnaires.
-A dedicated research team including doctors and nurses will monitor your health throughout the paid Clinical Trials for Type 2 Diabetes.
-Participation in the type 2 diabetes clinical trials is completely voluntary and you may withdraw at any time for any reason.
+If you are eligible to participate in the Type 2 Diabetes Clinical Trials and decide to participate, you may be asked by the study team to attend scheduled visits which may include physical examinations, blood draws, and questionnaires.
+A dedicated research team including doctors and nurses will monitor your health throughout the clinical trials for type 2 diabetes.
+Participation in the Type 2 Diabetes Clinical Trials is completely voluntary, and you may withdraw at any time for any reason.

 *No insurance is required to participate.
 Participants will receive study-related care completely free of cost.

 *To participate, fill out the form above and one of our research staff will contact you to see if you may be eligible for the study.
-They may ask you a few questions related to your health and medical history to see if you may be eligible.
+They may ask you a few questions related to your health and medical history to see if you are eligible for a permit.

 Age